 How to Eliminate Lawyer’s Wig Mushrooms?

-Lawyer’s wig mushrooms auto-digest themselves so there’s really no need to use a fungicide or even pick them.
+Lawyer’s wig mushrooms auto-digest themselves so there’s no need to use a fungicide or even pick them.
 They don’t last long but you can handpick them if you feel they are an eyesore on your lawn.

 10. Identifying Gray Leaf Spot Fungus

 GLS, short for gray leaf spot is a foliar fungus that affects all types of turfgrasses.
 It typically develops when temperatures are between 75 and 95 degrees Fahrenheit, and is regarded as a serious fungal disease for corn fields in the United States.

 Also referred to as Magnaporthe grisea, gray leaf spot disease can be identified by oblong leaf spots.
 The center of these leaf spots features a gray felt-like growth after consistent periods of warm moist conditions.

 Gray leaf spots can range in color from olive green to brown with a dark brown border.
 In severe outbreaks of gray spot fungus, thin and generally unthrifty strands may appear and a closer look will reveal several spots.